SemEval/semeval.github.io/paper-requirements.md

 ### Submissions for review

+**NEW** Team participants only submit one paper regardless of number of tasks they participated in.

 System paper submissions for a single task can be up to **5 pages**.

-Some teams participating in multiple related (sub)tasks choose to publish a single system paper.
-In this case the limit is **8 pages**.
+Teams participating in multiple tasks can add **2 addtional** pages per task to their system paper. e.g. If they participate in 2 tasks the limit is **7 pages** and if they participate in 3 tasks the limit is **9 pages**.
+NOTE: This is a change in submission requirements from previous years.

 Task description papers (written by task organizers) can be up to **9 pages**.